aaronbloomfield/pdr/labs/lab05/index.md

 ### AVL Implementation ###

 The structure of the provided AVL starter code is analogous to that of the BST, and is not discussed in further detail here.
+The starter files are in the postlab directory of [code.zip](code.zip).

 You may test your implementation with the same test files as before, though the expected output will be different ([output of testfile1](code/postlab/testfile1.out.txt), [output of testfile2](code/postlab/testfile2.out.txt), [output of testfile3](code/postlab/testfile3.out.txt)).